JuliaReinforcementLearning/ReinforcementLearning.jl/docs/src/experiments/atari_dqn.md

 - `] add ReinforcementLearningEnvironments`.
 This package provides some unified interfaces.
 - `] add ReinforcementLearning#master`.
 This package is still under rapid development, so we need to install the master branch.
 - `] add CuArrays`.
 To enable the GPU support.
-- `] add Flux#master`.
-We need the master branch of Flux to use Zygote.jl for backprop.
+- `] add Flux`.
+We need the latest Flux to use Zygote.jl for backprop.
 - `] add Plots`.
 To plot the rewards.

 Now we can try to train a DQN agent.